kikito/us-4-es.keylayout/README.md

 5. A flag representing your current keyboard layout should have appeared in the menu bar, near the top right.
 Click on it, and you should see us-4-es in the menu that will appear.
 6. You can use us-4-es now

+# What you lose

+This new mapping makes the Spanish Glyphs easier to type, but at a (normally negligible) price.
+The Spanish glyphs now "obscure" some glyphs that previously existed in the U.S. layout.

+Most of those glyphs are greek/mathematical in nature, and most people will not need them anyway.

+One important exception are the ¨ and ^ accents, previosly on the u and i letters, respectively.
+If you need to use those frequently, you might not want to use this layout.

 # Credits

 The .keylayout format is xml-based, and a bit of a pain to work with via a text editor.
 Instead of using vim to create this layout, I used a tiny app called